Advice 2 Talent

 Case Study: The Pascua vs. Doessel Group Pty Ltd Case

 The Pascua vs. Doessel Group Pty Ltd case highlights the risks of misclassification.
 The Fair Work Commission (FWC) examined whether Ms. Joanna Pascua, a Philippines-based paralegal working remotely for Doessel Group Pty Ltd, was an independent contractor or an employee.
-Despite her contractual label, the FWC ruled that her actual working relationship indicated employment due to:

 • Company Control – Her work schedule and tasks were dictated by the company.